+Endi ng balance Beginni ing balance

+% of interest Cost % of interest Cost

+(%) VND (%) VND

-ENDING BALANCE BEGINNING BALANCE % OF INTEREST (%) COST (VND) % OF INTEREST (%) COST (VND) Dintsun Vietnam Company Limited 5 13.800.000.000 5 13.800.000.000
+Dintsun Vietnam Company Limited 5 13,800,000,000 5 .
+13,800,000,000

 Dintsun Vietnam Company Limited ("Dintsun") is a limited company established pursuant to Enterprise Registration Certificate No. 2200764052 issued by the Department of Planning and Investment of Soc Trang Province on 29 May 2019.
 Its principal activity is to invest in business infrastructure.
 The registered head office of Dintsun is located at Xay Da B Hamlet, Ho Dac Kien Commune, Chau Thanh District, Soc Trang Province, Vietnam.